 I get it.
 I have no business asking you to listen to my songs.
-I’m no full-time musician.
+I’m an amateur musician after all.

-But if you listen to Less Bad (2022), my second full-length album, I’m confident you’ll hear a handful of catchy melodies that could arguably air on popular radio.
+But if you steam my latest records (all professionally mixed and mastered), I’m confident you’ll hear a handful of catchy melodies that could arguably air on popular radio.

 I’m putting the finishing touches on my second album right now.
 I’m very excited to share it with the world in the coming weeks and months.